 The following types of drugs can lead to an arrest for DUI with drugs charge:

 At Patton & Pittman, we are incredibly experienced in the field of criminal defense, especially because our Attorney Chris Clark knows the ins and outs of what goes on during a courtroom trial.
 As a former Assistant District Attorney, he can help construct your defense so you have the best possible chance at a positive outcome.
-This kind of experience and knowledge is difficult to find with other Clarksville criminal defense attorneys, which is why we are so proud to be serving our community with such tenacity and meticulousness.
+This kind of experience and knowledge is difficult to find with other Clarksville attorneys, which is why we are so proud to be serving our community with such tenacity and meticulousness.

 Our DUI/DWI defense lawyers are respected by former clients, colleagues, judges and even the prosecutors we regularly confront in the courtroom.
-Before your career, reputation, and lifestyle are completely jeopardized, give yourself a fighting chance against the justice system by entrusting one of our reliable and recognized Clarksville criminal defense attorneys.
+Before your career, reputation, and lifestyle are completely jeopardized, give yourself a fighting chance against the justice system by entrusting one of our reliable and recognized Clarksville attorneys.

 Call our Clarksville office at (931) 361-4477 or contact us online to arrange a free initial consultation.